madduci/docker-msvc-cpp/README.md

         # Builds the installer, if you have set CPACK and WIX in CMake
         self.run('cmake --build . --target package')
 ```

+The extended image comes also with Ninja, so you can speed up your builds by setting "Ninja" as generator, instead of "NMake MakeFiles"

 ### WIX Toolset